eclipse-opensovd/opensovd-core/docs/architecture/architecture/gateway.md

 # Gateway Mode

 The **gateway mode** in `opensovd-core` enables the server to act as a central diagnostic hub within a vehicle.
-It receives SOVD-REST requests from external clients (e.g., OEM tools, cloud services) and routes them to the appropriate ECUs or HPCs via adapters.
+It receives SOVD-REST requests from external off-board clients (e.g., OEM tools, cloud services) and routes them to the appropriate ECUs or HPCs via adapters.

 ## Purpose